runabol/spring-security-passwordless/README.md

 # Securing the "magic" link.

-There are few precutions you should take to keep the "magic" link as secure as possible:
+There are few precautions you should take to keep the "magic" link as secure as possible:

 1. When sending the link to the user communicate to your email server over SSL.